initconf/ws-discovery-dos/README.rst

 --------------------------------------------------
 ::
         1) identifies spoofed traffic and subsiquent DNS amplification attack
 		2) builds you a list of possible sources which are responding to 3072/udp DNS amplification attack

 Installation
 ------------
-	bro-pkg install bro/initconf/ws-discovery-dos
+	zkg install zeek/initconf/ws-discovery-dos
 	or
 	@load ws-discovery-dos/scripts

 Detailed Notes:
 ---------------